 Stable Groups for Electives Middle schools will implement a modified schedule to ensure that the number of students in each period/class is reduced, including for electives, thereby reducing the number of individuals that students and staff must interact with daily.
 If students in these classes rotate classrooms, desks will be cleaned between uses.
-The reduced number of students in each class will ensure at least the required 3 feet of physical distancing.
 In addition, contract tracing of students based on these modified schedules can be effectively implemented.
-Entrance, Egress and Movement within the School Each site has implemented procedures to support 3-ft physical distancing for staff and students and visitors as they enter, exit and move throughout the day, including: Designated routes for entry and exit, using as many entrances as feasible.
+Entrance, Egress and Movement within the School Each site has implemented procedures to support physical distancing for staff and students and visitors as they enter, exit and move throughout the day, including: Designated routes for entry and exit, using as many entrances as feasible.
 Sites have put in place other protocols to limit direct contact with others while navigating campus.
 When students arrive at school sites, they are expected to go to their classroom (either in the classroom, if open, or line up outside).
 Arrival and dismissal procedures are in place at each site to minimize contact at school between students, staff, families and the community at the beginning and end of the school day.
 These may include, but are not limited to, staggered arrival and dismissal or multiple entrances/exit points.
 Visitors are not permitted on campus except in limited circumstances when escorting a student to class.
 Visitors may not congregate in hallways or linger on campus.
 All visitors must wear face coverings.
 Other visitors are not permitted to campus unless required (i.e. to attend a required IEP meeting, or to conduct a required classroom observation).
-School volunteers must check in at the office and be health screened each time they volunteer.
-Volunteers must wear face coverings and wash hands frequently.
-Face Coverings and Other Essential Protective Gear All staff and students will utilize face coverings as indicated by evolving recommendations from the Center for Disease Control, the California Department of Public Health and/or the San Diego County Department of Health.

-Face coverings must be worn by students and staff:

-- While waiting to enter the school campus

-- While on school grounds (except when physically distanced eating or drinking)

-- While leaving school
+School volunteers or additional contracted employees must check in at the office and be health screened each time they volunteer or come to campus.
+These individuals must follow all associated CDPH guidance.
+Face Coverings and Other Essential Protective Gear All staff and students will utilize face coverings as indicated by evolving recommendations from the Center for Disease Control , the California Department of Public Health and/or the San Diego County Department of Health.
+Face coverings must be worn by students and staff: While waiting to enter the school campus While on school grounds (except when physically distanced eating or drinking) While leaving school

-- While on a school bus

-- When participating in sports even with heavy exertion indoors or outdoors